tylerlaberge/Jasper/README.md

 **IMPORTANT:** The single contraint on how your features are defined is that your files which contain your features, like the one above, must be given a filename *which ends with feature.py*, so addition_feature.py is fine, feature_addition.py or foobar.py are not.
 They need to end with feature.py because these are the files Jasper's runner searches for.

 Okay, with our feature defined lets run it.
-Open up a terminal and navigate to the directory containing you feature files.
+Open up a terminal and navigate to the directory containing your feature files.
 Using the directory structure above this directory is called 'features'.

 The jasper command has the following signature